American football rules

-Gameplay in American football consists of a series of downs, individual plays of short duration, outside of which the ball is dead or not in play.
-These can be plays from scrimmage – passes, runs, punts, or field goal attempts (from either a place kick or a drop kick) – or free kicks such as kickoffs and fair catch kicks.
-Substitutions can be made between downs, which allows for a great deal of specialization as coaches choose the players best suited for each particular situation.
-During a play, each team should have no more than 11 players on the field, and each of them has specific tasks assigned for that specific play.
+Gameplay in American football consists of a series of downs, individual plays of short duration, outside of which the ball is or is not in play.
+These can be plays from the line of scrimmage – passes, runs, punts or field goal attempts (from either a place kick or a drop kick) – or free kicks such as kickoffs and fair catch kicks.
+Substitutions can be made between downs, which allows for a great deal of specialization as coaches choose the players best suited for each particular situation for offense, defense, and also special teams.
+During a play, each team should have a maximum of 11 players on the field, and each of them has specific tasks assigned for that specific play.

 Objective of the game

-The objective of this game is to score more points than the other team during the allotted time.
-The team with the ball (the offense) has 4 plays (downs) to advance at least 10 yards, and can score points once they reach the opposite end of the field, which is home to a scoring zone called the end zone, as well as the goalposts.
-If the offense succeeds in advancing at least 10 yards, they earn a "first down" and the number of tries allotted is reset and then they are again given 4 tries to advance an additional 10 yards, starting from the spot to which they last advanced.
-If the offense does not advance at least 10 yards during their 4 downs, the team without the ball (the defense) regains control of the ball (called turnover on downs).
+The objective of the game is to score more points than the other team during the allotted time.
+Teams can score points by advancing the ball to reach the opposite end of the field, which is home to a scoring zone (the end zone) and the goalposts.
+Teams move the ball down the field by running a series of plays consisting of runs or passes.
+The team with the ball (the offense) has four plays (downs) to advance at least 10 yards.
+If the offense succeeds in advancing at least 10 yards, they earn a "first down," and the number of tries allotted is reset.
+The offense is again given four tries to advance an additional 10 yards, starting from the spot to which they last advanced.
+If the offense does not advance at least 10 yards during their four downs, the team without the ball (the defense) regains control of the ball (a turnover on downs).

-On offense, points are scored by advancing the ball into the opponent's end zone for a touchdown (worth six points), or by kicking the ball from the playing field through the raised vertical posts (the goalposts) which are most commonly situated on the end line of the end zone for a field goal (worth three points).
-After scoring a touchdown, the offense is given an additional opportunity from the 2-yard line (3-yard line in amateur football) to attempt to score (in the NFL, 15-yard line on 1-point conversions).
+On offense, points are scored by advancing the ball into the opponent's end zone for a touchdown worth six points or by kicking the ball from the playing field through the raised vertical posts (the goalposts) situated on the end line of the end zone for a field goal worth three points.
+After scoring a touchdown, the offense is given an additional opportunity to attempt to score during an untimed play.
 Conversion attempts are used to score 1 or 2 points as follows: